Note: see session law sections for effective dates.

 (3) on Thanksgiving Day;

 (5) after 8:00 p.m. on Christmas Eve, December 24.

-(b) No delivery of alcohol to an off-sale licensee may be made by a wholesaler or accepted by an off-sale licensee on a Sunday.
+(b) No delivery of alcohol to an off-sale or on-sale licensee may be made by a wholesaler or accepted by an off-sale or on-sale licensee on a Sunday.
 No order solicitation or merchandising may be made by a wholesaler on a Sunday.

 No establishment licensed under section 340A.414, may permit a person to consume or display intoxicating liquor, and no person may consume or display intoxicating liquor between 1:00 a.m. and 12:00 noon on Sundays, and between 1:00 a.m. and 8:00 a.m. on Monday through Saturday.